Kol people: Etymology

 Kol was generic term for non-Aryan people in Chotanagpur such as Oraon and Munda.
 The term Kola mentioned in Rigveda.
 According to legend, Yayati, the son of Nahus divided his kingdom for his five sons.
 Then after ten generation, India was divided among four brothers; Pandya, Krala, Kola and Chola.
-According to Markandeya Purana, the Aryan princess Suratha was defeated by some unclean tribe called Kolabidhansinah means slayer of Pig.

 History

 Colonel Edward Tuite Dalton referred to non-Aryan Kolarian and Dravidian tribals of Chotanagpur as Kol such as Munda, Oraon, Ho, Santal, Bhumij, Juang etc. in his writings in 1867.
 According to him, the word is epithets of abuse applied by the Brahmin races to the aboriginals who opposed their settlements.
 In Chotanagpur, the term kol generally applied to Munda and Oraon.
 Oraon and Munda celebrate the same festivals, but they don't intermarry among themselves.

 Later, Colonel Dalton classified Oraon as Dravidian and Munda, along with other Kols such as Ho, Bhumij as Kolarian after observing their customs and traditions which were distinct.